StellarNavi/StellarNavi.github.io/README.md

 * Security mindset: Practiced a security mindset throughout the entire process with strongly hashed credentials, validated inputs, safe file paths, secret management and considered abuse cases such as path traversal, and CSRF (cross-site request forgery) through requiring the users passwords at destructive action requests even thorugh authentication during the current session is already active.

 ### How the artifact enhancements fit together
   I chose to develop and enhance a singluar project to show how these topics all fit together in a project as a whole.
+Together these illustrate a polished product that is secure and trustworthy for managing user data and providing a meaningful and reliable tool within a modern and easy to use interface.

-  * Authentication & Accounts (Enhancement 1): Secure login/registration establishes identity and protects user data.
+  * Engineering Ethical and Secure Account Management (Enhancement 1): Secure login/registration establishes identity and protects user data.
-  * Analytics & Rarity Metrics (Enhancement 2): SQL views and calculated fields power charts/insights visible in the dashboard.
+  * Providing Robust & Efficient Analytics & Metrics (Enhancement 2): SQL views and calculated fields power charts/insights visible in the dashboard.
-  * Edit/Delete & Journal UX (Enhancement 3): Robust CRUD with safe image handling and consistent UI patterns completes the end-to-end user workflow.
+  * Implementing Scalable CRUD Operations (Enhancement 3): Robust CRUD with safe image handling and consistent UI patterns completes the end-to-end user workflow.
-  * Together they illustrate a coherent product: secure users, trustworthy data, and a polished interface deployed like real software.

 ## Enhancement Narratives